arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 *****

 --{{2}}--
 Examples of keywords are SELECT, LIKE, AS, WHERE, JOIN, DISTINCT, MEAN, ORDER BY, and many more.
-While most code editors and SQL clients (software that lets you query a database) do a good job of color-coding these special words, you might end up seeing a SQL query in monochrome, and having keywords stand out helps you figure out where each part of your query is.
+Making sure keywords consistently stand out helps you figure out where each part of your query is.

 {{3}}
 *****